elysium-suite/aeacus/docs/checks.md

 arg1='C:\importantprogram.exe'
 ```

-> **Note!** You don't have to escape any characters because we're using single quotes, which are literal strings in TOML.
-If you need use single quotes, use a TOML multi-line string literal `''' like this! that's neat! '''`).
+> **Note!** You don't have to escape any characters because we're using single quotes,
+> which are literal strings in TOML.
+If you need use single quotes, use a TOML multi-line string literal
+> `''' like this! that's neat! '''`.

 **FileContains**: pass if file contains string

 > Note: `FileContains` will never pass if file does not exist!
-Add an additional pass check for FileExistsNot, for example, if you want to score that a file does not contain a line OR it doesn't exist.
+> Add a pass check for FileExistsNot, for example, if you want to score a file does not contain a line OR doesn't exist.

 ```
 type='FileContains'